cosmos/cosmos/whitepaper.md

 We thank our friends and peers for assistance in conceptualizing, reviewing, and providing support for our work with Tendermint and GnuClear.

-Zaki Manian provided much of the wording under the TMSP section.
+* Zaki Manian of SkyChain provided much of the wording under the TMSP section.
+* TODO Your name and organization here if you want.